CCI-MOC/hil/INSTALL/production/INSTALL.rst

 Then create the group 'libvirt' and add the HaaS user to that group::

   sudo groupadd libvirt
-  sudo gpasswd libvirt -a haas_user
+  sudo gpasswd libvirt -a haas

 Finally, restart ``libvirt`` with::